 Tara Books Store, Chennai

 Standing at this books store was like being in a culture lab.
 Walls, books, and designs – everything shows you the glimpses of diversity that Indian artisans can create with the same few basic colors.
-Madhubani, Pithora, Patua, Pattachitra & Bhil arts appear to be talking to each other, letting you draw parallels and differences in them and make you absorb them in a unique way.
-It is a place that celebrates visual storytelling by not just making stories come alive on their pages, but also by providing better livelihood options to Indian folk artists.
-They are sending stories from India across the world as their books get translated into many global languages across the world.
+Madhubani, Pithora, Patua, Pattachitra & Bhil arts appear to be talking to each other.
+Letting you draw parallels and differences in them and make you absorb them in a unique way.
+It is a place that celebrates visual storytelling.
+Not just by making stories come alive on its pages, but also by providing better livelihood options to Indian folk artists.
+They are sending stories from India across the world.
+Their books get translated into many global languages across the world.

-Flipped through the books, picked up a couple of books with an urge to buy more…
+Flipped through the books, and picked up a couple of books with an urge to buy more…

 If you love books and if you have young children, the Tara Books store is a highly recommended place on your next visit to Chennai.
 Visiting the store would be a learning experience in itself.

 OMG.
 So lovely.
 This is now a must-visit for me.
 Thanks for featuring this store.

 Thats the whole purpose of writing this Nishita, more people need to see ths lovely bookstore